clarifynl/responsive-pics/lib/wpackio-enqueue/README.md

 Which ever way, you choose to install, you have to make sure to instantiate the class early during the entry-point of your plugin or theme.

-This ensures that we hava necessary javascript in our website frontend and adminend to make webpack code-splitting and dynamic import work.
+This ensures that we hava necessary javascript in our website frontend and admin end to make webpack code-splitting and dynamic import work.

 A common pattern may look like this.